Design Rules for Highly-Evolvable Enterprise Software

-My dissertation investigates how computer-assisted work (CAW) contributes to the ability of organizations to grow efficiently.
+My dissertation includes an empirical investigation of how computer-assisted work (CAW) contributes to the ability of organizations to grow efficiently.
 Using survey data from over two hundred small wealth management firms, I analyze the relationships between CAW, growth aspirations, product variety, and product customization.
 The findings suggest that CAW enables business to grow more rapidly, especially when they have complex and customized product offerings.
 An additional study finds evidence of a link between CAW and revenue growth in over two hundred mid-size firms drawn from seven industries.

 The January 2009 issue of Research Magazine features the wealth management study in an article titled “Mastering Advisor Technology: The optimal use of tech tools is essential for staying competitive and building business”.

 Here are a few particularly thought-provoking books and articles for further reading.

 S. Zuboff, 1989, In the Age of the Smart Machine